 How to grow your Instagram – ORGANICALLY

 Wow – I literally woke up to a Twitter storm this Bank Holiday Monday!
 Bloggers were going crazy about other bloggers buying their followers and using apps which follow similar accounts and then unfollow them if they don’t follow back within a certain time on Instagram.
 Personally, I’m so focused on what I’m doing that I don’t even want to think about what other people are doing and I live by the motto “just do you”!
-Here are some of my tips for growing your Instagram organically.
+There is no shame in using an instagram growth service in order to achieve your goals, but here are some of my tips for growing your Instagram organically.

 1. Use the relevant hashtags

 A pretty obvious tip but using relevant hashtags will make sure that your post appears whenever that hashtag is searched for.
 A quick Google search will bring up hundreds of articles where people have written down the best hashtags to use for travel blogging, beauty blogging, fashion blogging etc. For travel blogging, my favourite article is from The Hostel Girl where she lists the best ones to use for each city.

 I’m a member of about five Instagram comment pods where each member follows each other and comments on each post.
 Make sure your pods are relevant to your niche so that you’re actually following accounts you like and getting high quality engagement.

 There’s various guidelines and different things will work for different people but I’ve heard that you should post at least once a day and no more than four times a day.